railsuser2014/openobject-doc-book-en/5/5_14_Stock/index.rst

 Physical locations represent warehouses and their hierarchical structure.
 These are generally the locations that are managed by traditional stock management systems.

-Partner locations represent your customers' and suppliers' stocks.
+Partner locations represent your customer's and supplier's stocks.
 To reconcile them with your accounts, these stores play the role of third-party accounts.
 Reception from a supplier can be shown by the movement of goods from a partner location to a physical location in your own company.
 As you see, supplier locations usually show negative stocks and customer locations usually show positive